Skip to content

-Within the Dubai Mall Festival of Fashion, the From Vision to Brand session functions as the most strategically grounded panel of the entire programme.
+Within the Dubai Mall Festival of Fashion, the From Vision to Brand session is the most strategically grounded panel of the entire programme.
 It steps away from trend talk and aesthetics and instead interrogates what it actually takes to translate creative instinct into a functioning, disciplined fashion business.
 Among the panel speakers, Sara Charif stands out because her brand trajectory directly embodies the premise of the session.

 The From Vision to Brand session will be hosted in the Mall's Grand Atrium and is scheduled to run from 2:00 pm to 2:45 pm.